3 min read

 What if it’s an emergency?

 Every pet owner dreads an emergency, but situations like this can arise.
-You can be prepared ahead of time to get your dog care as quickly as possible.
-If you're unsure if your dog needs urgent care, call your veterinarian immediately to assess the situation.
+You can be prepared ahead of time to get your dog emergency care as quickly as possible.
+If you’re unsure if your new puppy needs urgent care, call your veterinarian immediately to assess the situation.

 - Stay calm as panicking may cause your pet to become agitated.